 - ਕਪੜੁ ਰੂਪੁ ਸੁਹਾਵਣਾ ਛਡਿ ਦੁਨੀਆ ਅੰਦਰਿ ਜਾਵਣਾ ॥: The outer body (“Kapparhu”) and the subtle Inner body (“Roopu”), both can become good-looking (if you) give up worldly (ways or thinking), and go within (join the Giaan-Guru or “Dhur ki Bani”, within). (sggs 470).

 The Gurbani speaks at the level of the mind.
 Hence, the Wisdom of the Gurbani is meant to Awaken the mind (change Soch or thinking) from the perpetual slumber of delusion.
+Since the Gurbani speaks at the level of the mind, it’s beyond man-made religions (ਮਜਹਬ), fanaticism, antagonistic adherents, robes, race, social status, caste, education, titles, color of skin, ancestry, region or geography, family of birth, heredity, and so on.

 For the doubt-ridden mind to become Awake, Aware, or Enlightened (wise, sane, rational, prudent…), the Gurbani asserts it must look into the Gurbani’s Mirror, unbrokenly — the Mirror of Truth, Wisdom, or Virtues.
 Why unbrokenly?
 Because the mind never sleeps — it’s only the physical body that experiences this indulgence!